-Review and Approval Processes
+A. Review and Approval Processes

-The review and approval processes have three aims:

-- 1. To communicate the new program/offering to the University community through the internal governance structures on campus. - 2.
-To provide helpful comments to the faculty members involved in the development of the new degree-granting program. - 3.
-For the Provost to recommend and the New Jersey Presidents' Council (NJPC) to approve the new degree-granting program.
+- 1. The review and approval processes have three aims: - a.
+To communicate the new program/offering to the University community through the internal governance structures on campus. - b.
+To provide helpful comments to those involved in the development of the new degree-granting program. - c.
+To prepare the Provost to recommend new program proposals to the New Jersey Presidents' Council (NJPC) which, in turn, recommends new degree-granting programs to the Office of the Secretary of Higher Education (OSHE).